 What is Liposuction?

 Liposuction, or “lipo”, is a cosmetic surgery that uses small tubes to remove fat from specific areas of the body.
-The technique is used to sculpt these areas in order to improve their shape and is also called liposculpture.
+The technique is used to sculpt these areas in order to improve their shape.
+It is also known as liposculpture.

 Many areas of the body are amenable to liposuction, these include the: